anakryiko/blog/content/posts/bpf-portability-and-co-re.md

 When compiled with read-only global variables, both are indispensable to perform simple and reliable kernel feature detection from BPF side.

+There is now also a dedicated [BPF CO-RE reference guide](/posts/bpf-core-reference-guide/) post with practical guidance to all BPF CO-RE features and tips on how to apply them when developing real-world BPF application.

 ## References